jlinville01/Project---CPP---Numbers/README.md

 # Numbers Project

-This was a C++ project where standard arithmetic methods can be altered for "funny" effects.
+This project was an assignment for a Santa Monica College C++ course with the purpose of creating standard arithmetic methods can be altered for "funny" effects.